 The Language Centre is one of the best equipped Centres for the teaching of languages in Asia.
 In addition to specially equipped special purpose teaching rooms for scheduled classes, the centre also runs self access facilities for self-instructional learning, equipped with audio-visual and computer facilities.
-There is also a video workshop for the production of teaching materials and for taping student activities for language performance reviews.
+There is also an audio recording studio for making audio recordings and a video workshop for the production of teaching materials and for taping student activities for language performance reviews.
 Language Centre staff have carried out extensive work in the production of teaching materials.